agersant/squeak/README.md

-Squeak is a zero-dependency Rust library defining types which help executing callbacks in response to values being broadcast or mutated.
+Squeak is a zero-dependency Rust library allowing execution of callbacks in response to values being broadcast or mutated.

 # Examples